-Within 30 days of the first day of school entry, all kindergarten students and, beginning with the 2016-2017 school year, all students entering public schools for the first time, regardless of grade level, must furnish to the principal a form that meets the requirements of state law indicating that the student has received a health assessment pursuant to G.S.
+Within 30 calendar days of the first day of school entry, all kindergarten students and, beginning with the 2016-17 school year, all students entering public schools for the first time, regardless of grade level, must furnish to the principal a form that meets the requirements of state law indicating that the student has received a health assessment pursuant to G.S.
 130A-440.
-A student who fails to meet this requirement will not be permitted to attend school until the require health assessment form has been presented.
+A student who fails to meet this requirement will not be permitted to attend school until the required health assessment form has been presented.
 Such absences will not be considered suspensions, and the student will be given an opportunity to make up work missed during the absence as described below.
-The principal or designee shall, at the time of enrollment, notify the parent, quardian or person standing in loco parentis that the completed health assessment form is needed on or before the child's first day of attendance.
+The principal or designee shall, at the time of enrollment, notify the parent, guardian, or person standing in loco parentis that the completed health assessment form is needed on or before the child's first day of attendance.
 The date the student's health assessment form is received will be recorded in the student's official record, and the form will be maintained on file in the school.

 The assessment must include a medical history and physical examination with screening for vision and hearing and, if appropriate, testing for anemia and tuberculosis.
-The health assessment must be conducted no more than 12 months prior to the
+The health assessment must be conducted no more than 12 months prior to the date of school entry.
+Exceptions to the health assessment requirement will be made only for religious reasons.